Dynamic-link library: Using explicit run-time linking

 The following examples show how to use the run-time loading and linking facilities using language-specific Windows API bindings.

-Note that all of the four samples are vulnerable to DLL preloading attacks, since example.dll can be resolved to a place unintended by the author (unless explicitly excluded the application directory goes before system library locations, and without HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Session Manager\SafeDllSearchMode or HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\CWDIllegalInDLLSearch the current working directory is looked up before the system library directories), and thus to a malicious version of the library.
-See the reference for Microsoft's guidance on safe library loading: one should use SetDefaultDllDirectories in kernel32 to remove both the application directory and the current working directory from the DLL search path, or use SetDllDirectoryW in kernel32 to remove the current working directory from the DLL search path.
+Note that all of the four samples are vulnerable to DLL preloading attacks, since example.dll can be resolved to a place unintended by the author (the current working directory goes before system library locations), and thus to a malicious version of the library.
+See the reference for Microsoft's guidance on safe library loading: one should use SetDllDirectoryW in kernel32 to remove the current-directory lookup before any libraries are loaded.